frederic-perez/AmE-dictionary/data/idioms.md

 __hard-luck story__ A typically self-pitying tale of misfortune, hardship, adversity, etc., told especially to gain sympathy or charity from others.
 __hard-nosed__ :two: Strict and/or unfeeling. _That guy seems so hard-nosed that I’m afraid to say hi to him!_
 __hard-pressed to (do something)__ Struggling to do or accomplish something, especially because it seems impossible. _You’d be hard-pressed to find a better guy than Bill._ _Frankly, if Taylor Swift told us to buy a “Signature Oval Casserole,” we’d be hard-pressed not to._
-__hardliner__ :three: Someone who has an unyielding, inflexible belief in some person or thing. _Susan’s not a hardliner, so I really think she’ll listen to your views on the matter._
+__hardliner__ :four: Someone who has an unyielding, inflexible belief in some person or thing. _Susan’s not a hardliner, so I really think she’ll listen to your views on the matter._
 __hark back__ _Harking back to the past._
 __hark(en) back to (something)__ __1__ To cause one to think of or recall something.
 (The spelling “harken” is actually a variant of the archaic word “hearken,” which originally meant “to listen” but is more commonly used in place of “hark” in this idiomatic phrase.) _That song harkens back to an earlier time in my life._ __2__ To have originated or begun as something.
 To go back to something as an origin or source. _You know, our modern cell phones hark back to those old rotary phones you like to make fun of._ _The diner’s interior harks back to the 1950s._ __3__ To revisit or recall something mentioned earlier. _Before we get too upset, let’s all harken back to the real reason we’re here today._
 __harp away at (someone or something)__ :dart: To complain about or dwell upon someone or something repeatedly and to the point of tediousness. _You need to stop harping away at your boss and just quit already!_